atomiechen/funasr-client-ts/README.md

 [![GitHub](https://img.shields.io/badge/github-gray?logo=github)](https://github.com/atomiechen/funasr-client-ts)

-Really easy-to-use Typescript/JavaScript client for FunASR runtime server.
+Really easy-to-use Typescript/JavaScript client for [FunASR][1] runtime service.

-To deploy your own FunASR server, follow the [FunASR runtime guide][2], or use the improved startup scripts [here][3].
+To deploy your own FunASR service, follow the [FunASR runtime guide][2], or use the improved [startup scripts][3].
+For other client implementations in different languages, see [below](#different-client-implementations).

 ## Features